InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Introduction

 This challenge is addressed by the topological gap protocol (TGP) \cite{Pikulin21}, which is designed to reliably identify the topological phase through a series of stringent experimental tests.
 At the heart of this protocol is the fact that there is necessarily a quantum phase transition between the trivial and topological phases~\cite{Read00}.
 The protocol detects a bulk phase transition between low-magnetic-field and high-magnetic-field phases via a bulk gap closing.
 It establishes that the high-field phase is topological through the stability of its ZBPs, in a manner that we specify below.
 The TGP requires three-terminal device geometries, which overcome the limitations of many earlier two-terminal devices.
 They allow ZBPs to be simultaneously observed at both ends and also allow for a measurement of the bulk transport gap through the \textit{non-local conductance}.
 The protocol is passed when (a) ZBPs are observed in the local conductances measured at tunnel junctions at both ends of a wire, and they are stable to changes in the junction transparency; (b) these stable ZBPs persist over a range of magnetic fields and electron densities in the wire; (c) a closing and re-opening of the bulk transport gap is detected in the non-local conductances; (d) there is a region in the bulk phase diagram whose boundary is gapless and whose interior is gapped and has stable ZBPs; (e) the observed bulk transport gap throughout this region~--- the \textit{topological gap}~--- exceeds the resolution of the measurement.

-The hallmarks of most topological phases, including the one discussed here, are rather subtle: there is no signature as immediate as a quantized conductance or Meissner effect.
+The hallmarks of most topological phases, including the one discussed here, are rather subtle: there is no signature as immediate as a quantized conductance or Meissner effect since there is no transport coefficient or thermodynamic observable that is a topological invariant of 1D superconductors.
 Instead, the existence of a topological phase is imprinted on the measurable properties of the system in a manner that can only be identified through an elaborate measurement and analysis procedure such as the TGP or the even more elaborate procedures necessary for fusion and braiding.
 Thus, it is of paramount importance that the TGP has been validated by applying it to simulated transport data, especially since the tunneling spectroscopy and transport measurements comprising the TGP do not measure a topological invariant directly.

 In simulated devices, we know whether there is a topological phase since we can compute a topological invariant.
 Hence, we tested the TGP on transport data from simulated devices by comparing its output to this topological invariant.
 We emphasize that we have \textit{not} attempted to establish qualitative similarities between simulated and measured conductance plots and this is not the purpose of these simulations.
-The goal is see if the TGP correctly distinguishes between regions with trivial and non-trivial topological invariant.
+The goal is to see if the TGP correctly distinguishes between regions with trivial and non-trivial topological invariant.

 We simulated hundreds of devices with different disorder levels and concluded that if a device passes the TGP, then the probability that the candidate region in the phase diagram is not topological is $< 8\%$ at the 95\% confidence level.
 The TGP thereby distinguishes MZMs from trivial Andreev bound states and determines whether topological superconductivity is present in the parameter range scanned in a data set.
 Having thus confirmed the reliability of the TGP on simulated data, we formulate the central question of this paper: \textit{can we fabricate and measure devices that pass the TGP?}